 I don’t want to copy.

 - Certainly there’s a distinction between using other’s works for inspiration and outright plagiarism.
-Jazz musicians can spend hours copying a solo of their favourite artist note-for-note.
-They then use this “vocabulary” to formulate their own style.
 Who do you gain inspiration from and who are you are trying to emulate?
-Look at their greatest works, strive for that kind of quality.
+Look at their greatest works and strive for that kind of quality.
 Maybe it won’t come this time, but keep looking for great examples to keep those creative juices flowing.

 9. Is my work something for which I am proud—that I would proudly show to a large, global audience?
 No?
 Why?